andrewchambers/hermes/doc/technical/overview.md

 - A user invokes ```hermes build``` on a hermes package file.

-- The file and expression is evaluated in a limited environment and returns a package object graph, which is a graph of build functions and package definitions.
+- The file and expression is evaluated and returns a package object graph, which is a graph of build functions and package definitions.

 - The hermes command marshals this package graph and invokes the equivalent to ```hermes-pkgstore build --store $STOREPATH --pkg $MARSHALLED_PKG```.